 While running for President in 2008, Clinton's economic platform included the following:

 - Create a balanced budget.
 Offset any new expenditures with added revenues or spending cuts.

 - Provide health plan tax credits.
-Expand private plans used by Congress, or Medicare to all.
+Expand private plans used by Congress or expand Medicare to all.

 - Create a $50 billion Strategic Energy Fund.
 Create an alternative energy agency and provide incentives for alternative energy use.

 - Double the size of the enforcement unit in the U.S. Trade Representative's Office.
 Increase compliance with trade agreements.

 - Expand the Trade Adjustment Assistance agency to help workers displaced by outsourcing.

 - Tax relief including child tax credit, Earned Income Tax Credit, and marriage penalty relief.
 Reform the Alternative Minimum Tax to protect middle-class earners.